 An informational interview refers to a casual conversation between a job applicant and someone who works at a company that they want to be a part of.
-It is usually the result of a successful networking opportunity, allowing you to learn more about a particular job from someone who is already working in the industry.
+It is usually the result of a successful networking opportunity, allowing you to learn more about a particular job and company from someone who is already working in the industry.

 As a job applicant, it is advantageous to know a bit more about a company.
 Whether it may be to prepare you for a job interview better or to see if the office culture is suitable for you, knowing more relevant information about what it’s like to work in a particular company can result in having a significant impact on your application.

 The informational interview provides information that can also help you determine what opportunities are available.
 It may be a casual conversation, but if you handle it correctly, you may be one step closer to the job that you want.

 The first way is to reach out to someone you already know.
 In such a way, it’s easier to set up an interview since both parties are familiar with each other.
 It can be a former colleague or someone you’ve talked to several times at events.

 Another way is to send a cold email through your alumni network or to a contact on LinkedIn.
 This practice may be less common, but if done correctly, it can enable you to set up an informational interview successfully.